-San Francisco Bay Water Quality Improvement Fund – US Environmental Protection Agency
+San Francisco Bay Water Quality Improvement Fund – US EPA

 State, local governments, districts and councils; regional water pollution control agencies and entities; State coastal zone management agencies; public and private universities and colleges; and public or private non-government agencies, and nonprofits.

 Projects that will improve San Francisco Bay’s wetlands and waters.
 Projects types include but are not limited to: redesign and replacement of urban infrastructure from “gray to green”, projects which reduce water quality impacts associated with homelessness, reduce trash in bay waters, restoration of watersheds impacted by wildfires, dredged material reuse, shoreline projects that restore habitat, green stormwater infrastructure installation, and projects which reduce nutrient inputs into the San Francisco Bay.